martyvona/ArduMon/README.md

 [MIT License](./LICENSE.txt)

-Once upon a time, it was not uncommon during microcontroller firmware development to implement a *monitor*, which was basically a command line interface (CLI) exposed by the firmware over a serial port.
+Once upon a time, it was not uncommon during microcontroller firmware development to implement a *firmware monitor* as a a command line interface (CLI) exposed by the firmware over a serial port.
+(Terminology: the word *monitor* has been used both for microcontroller firmware that exposes a user interface as well as for the serial terminal program which would [connect](#connecting) to it.)
 Though modern controllers now offer more [advanced options](https://www.st.com/en/development-tools/stm32cubemonitor.html), serial monitors are still implemented, particularly on smaller platforms.
 And there is [no shortage](https://github.com/gpb01/SerialCmd) of [existing](https://github.com/ppedro74/Arduino-SerialCommands) [Arduino](https://github.com/argandas/SerialCommand) [libraries](https://github.com/naszly/Arduino-StaticSerialCommands) to help implement them.

 *ArduMon* is yet another one of these, but with a few features that I didn't see in most of the existing ones: